 Climate variability and change has prompted a rethinking of how the agricultural research and development community can develop climatic risk proof innovations.
 These are innovations that are expected to be resilient to present and future climatic shocks.
 In that regard, crop modelling has become the key approach of assessing how different agronomic innovations perform under varying historical realizations of weather.
 In this paper, we have demonstrated that a nuanced understanding of risk in evaluating such crop model results can generate insights and provide a basis for making climate risk proof recommendations to smallholder farmers.
 This approach then allows researchers and farmers to understand the plausible strategies they can follow in order to maximize profits even in years when the weather is extreme.

-Besides the farmers and researchers, our approach provides policy decision makers with a prioritization and targeting framework for extension support services that advances only the strategies that are more likely to be accepted by all the farmers in the location.
-This then reduces wastage of resources especially when risk neutral and profitable technologies are promoted in locations where most farmers are risk averse.
+Besides the farmers and researchers, the approach provides policy decision makers with a prioritization and targeting framework for extension support services that advances only the strategies that are more likely to be accepted by all the farmers in the location.
+This then reduces wastage of resources especially when risk neutral and profitable technologies are promoted in locations where most farmers are risk-averse.
 The task of figuring out the risk aversion preferences of the farmers in non-trivial and not possible for each of the individual pixels.
-The approach we use innovatively circumvents this challenge by placing conditions and extent under which any risk averse farmer will still find the proposed strategy beneficial.
+The approach we use innovatively circumvents this challenge by placing conditions and extent under which any risk-averse farmer will still find the proposed strategy beneficial.

 4.3.
 Limitations and future research

-There are several key limitations to our approach.
+There are several key limitations to the proposed approach.
 First, it is computationally heavy especially if the gridded analysis is conducted for larger spatial scales.
 This challenge can be resolved by reducing the number of pixels in each analysis because the approach uses each pixel separately such that the optimal strategies will not differ based on number of pixels.
 Second, it requires many years of data to characterize the empirical cumulative distribution function.
-Our analyses use the period 1982-2015 data which covers enough variation of climatic variability.
+The analyses use the period 1982-2015 data which covers enough variation of climatic variability.
 In the context of long-term trials and surveys, it is difficult to find such longitudinal datasets at scale.
 Future research that combines these data sources and Monte Carlo simulations would allow the use of the approach in empirically grounded analyses.
-Third, as compared to other outcomes-based risk analyses like the mean-variance or conditional value at risk approach, our approach simply recommends the best strategy but not an optimal combination or diversified portfolio of options (literature started by Markowitz 1959).
+Third, as compared to other outcomes-based risk analyses like the mean-variance or conditional value at risk approach, the approach in this paper simply recommends the best strategy but not an optimal combination or diversified portfolio of options (literature started by Markowitz 1959).
 Fourth, given that the risk evaluation approach relies on crop model outputs, any limitations of the crop model are propagated in our approach.
-For example, the gridded APSIM crop model we use has no N limitation and no irrigation to isolate the effect of sowing dates in addition to not having many interactions.
+For example, the gridded APSIM crop model we use has no N limitation and no irrigation to isolate the effect of sowing dates in addition to not having many interactions including with crop management and local socioeconomic conditions which may limit the ability of the farmers to change to the proposed strategy.
+For example, due to groundwater access challenges, some farmers may not be able to irrigate on time.
 While we acknowledge these limitations, they are not necessary for the merit of this paper in that the paper is aimed at showcasing a methodology for evaluating risk regardless of the nature of the crop model used.

 5. Conclusion